EMS2019 Early Career Scientist Café: The experience of two participants

 The mentoring event was organized in a rotating scheme with several round-the-table discussions on topics such as networking, paper-writing, career options, applying for a job or international involvement.
 Divided in small groups of two to four people, we moved from one table to another to discuss a specific topic.
 For each table approximately 15 minutes were scheduled.

 The Café was the perfect way of gaining new insights and asking all kinds of questions that might be on the mind of a young scientist considering a scientific career.
 To me, the conversations with the experts and also with the other students were quite helpful.
 I especially liked that the choice of topics was not fixed, but rather it was possible during registration to select the topics of particular interest.

 I hope this type of workshop will continue in future years, so that more early career scientists will have the opportunity to participate and benefit from the exchange of views.

-Magdalena also won one of the EMS Young Scientist Travel Awards (YSTA) to support her attend this conference.
+Magdalena also won one of the EMS Young Scientist Travel Awards (YSTA) to support her attendance at this conference.

 Mendy van der Vliet, VanderSat B.V., Haarlem, Netherlands

 When signing up for the Early Career Scientist Cafe, I was expecting a nice opportunity to talk with experts and hear about their experiences.
 The structure was better than I expected.
 The Café was organized as several round-the-table discussions in small groups, each focusing on a relevant topic (i.e. networking, paper writing, job applications and options, and international involvement).

 For each topic there were one or two experts from the EMS community.
 With your own small group you would go from one table with a specific topic to another, which made it possible to cover all the topics without stepping too much out of your comfort zone.
 For my group, I felt that these topics were well chosen as everybody had questions on at least one topic.